inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 } ]
 ```

-If you are starting with a complete platform of Orchid, you will see 9 Edge modules, 59 Frontend modules (folio_\*), 65 Backend modules (mod-\*) and the Quesnelia version of Okapi (5.3.0).
+If you are starting with a complete platform of Poppy, you will see 11 Edge modules, 62 Frontend modules (folio_\*), 67 Backend modules (mod-\*) and the Quesnelia version of Okapi (5.3.0).

 ### II.iii) Pull module descriptors from the central registry